SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/data-cleansing.md

   - format
 ---

-Use the Data Cleansing Gem to standardize data formats and address missing or null values in the data.
+Use the DataCleansing Gem to standardize data formats and address missing or null values in the data.

 ## Parameters